 A weekly singing group for people living with lung conditions

-Trinity Laban Conservatoire of Music and Dance and Lewisham and Greenwich NHS Trust are running a free singing group at Lewisham Hospital for local people living with a lung conditionBLF- Singing for Lung Health
+Trinity Laban Conservatoire of Music and Dance in partnership with Lewisham and Greenwich NHS Trust are running a free singing group for Lewisham residents living with a lung conditionBLF- Singing for Lung Health

 Who is this group aimed at?

 This singing group is aimed at people living with a long-term lung condition such as COPD, asthma and pulmonary fibrosis.
 You may have finished a pulmonary rehab course or be looking for an alternative way to manage your breathing day to day.
 You do not need any musical ability to join the group, all levels of experience are very welcome.

 What will happen in a typical singing for lung health session?

 Led by trained Singing for Lung Health practitioner James Moriarty, this group is designed to help people with chronic lung conditions to manage feelings of breathlessness whilst taking part in a fun, social activity in a friendly environment.
 A typical session will begin with a vocal and physical warm up to practice breathing techniques before learning and singing some well-known songs.